Larry Correia: Writing career

 Monster Hunter Nemesis (July 2014), the fifth volume in the main Monster Hunter series, was chosen as a finalist for the Hugo Award for Best Novel in 2015, but Correia declined the nomination.
 Correia began Saga of the Forgotten Warrior, a new epic fantasy series, with Son of the Black Sword (November 2015), which won an inaugural Dragon Award in the "Best Fantasy Novel" category in 2016.
 It was also nominated for the David Gemmell Legend Award and placed 9th in the voting for the Locus Award for Best Fantasy Novel in 2016.

 A spin-off series set in the Monster Hunter universe—co-written with John Ringo—was started in August 2016 with Monster Hunter Memoirs.
 It is set about 30 years before the main series and follows the exploits of Oliver Chadwick Gardenier.
 The final book in the Dead Six trilogy, Alliance of Shadows, as well as Monster Hunter Memoirs: Sinners were released in October and December (respectively) that year.
 Monster Hunter Siege was released in August 2017, while Monster Hunter Memoirs: Saints was released in July 2018.
 House of Assassins was released in 2019.
 Monster Hunter Guardian, co-authored with Sarah A. Hoyt, was released in August 2019, and Monster Hunter Bloodlines was released in August 2021.
-The third book in the Saga of the Forgotten Warrior series, Destroyer of Worlds, was released in December 2020, and the fourth and fifth books have been announced.
+The third book in the Saga of the Forgotten Warrior series, Destroyer of Worlds, was released in December 2020, and the fourth book Tower of Silence was released in April 2023 and fifth book Graveyard of Demons currently being worked on.

 Outside of writing, Correia has been a guest on "Shooting Gallery", Joe Mantegna’s Gun Stories, and Huckabee talking about firearms.
 He and Steve Diamond also host a writing podcast called "The WriterDojo".

-Sad Puppies

-Correia and science fiction author Brad R. Torgersen were leaders of the "Sad Puppies", a group of SF fans and authors who organized a voting campaign to nominate more works by conservative and libertarian authors, as well as classic "pulp" science fiction, for Hugo Awards.
-The Sad Puppies charged that these popular works were often unfairly passed over by Hugo voters in favor of more literary works, or stories with progressive political themes.
-The campaign was ultimately unsuccessful and was discontinued in 2017.